Rk-Virus/PDF-Merger-with-Auth/README.md

 - `/api/merge/check`: Check if a user can merge PDFs
 - `/api/merge/record`: Record a merge transaction
-- `/api/merge/pay`: Process a payment for a single merge
-- `/api/upgrade`: Upgrade a user to premium

 ## License

 This project is licensed under the MIT License.